Fault Injection Simulator (FIS)

-6 minute read
+5 minute read

 Introduction

-LocalStack supports FIS APIs via the Pro/Team offering, allowing you to use the FIS APIs in your local environment to introduce faults in other services, in order to check how your setup behaves when parts of it stop working locally.
+LocalStack allows you to use the FIS APIs in your local environment to introduce faults in other services, in order to check how your setup behaves when parts of it stop working locally.
 The supported APIs are available on our API coverage page, which provides information on the extent of FIS API’s integration with LocalStack.

-- Type of fault to introduce - referred to as action.
+- Action: Type of fault to introduce

-- Resources to be impacted - known as target.
+- Target: Resources to be impacted

-- Duration of the disruption.
-After the designated time, FIS is expected to restore systems to their original state or cease introducing faults.
+Together this is termed as an Experiment.
+After the designated time, FIS restores systems to their original state and/or ceases introducing faults.

 - Single-time events — For example, the